 Integrative Psychiatric Services

-When a student requires psychiatric services, we typically observe the student in our setting while allowing them to settle into the new environment.
-The student then meets with the integrative psychiatry team where we gather current and past medical history, complete an initial evaluation, and a treatment plan.
-A wellness plan is also implemented to assess and improve nutrition, sleep and physical activity, as appropriate.
+When the student meets with the integrative psychiatry team, we gather current and past medical history, complete an initial evaluation, and devise a treatment plan.
+We also implement a wellness plan to assess and improve nutrition, sleep, and physical activity as appropriate.

 Recommendations may include medication changes (if warranted), naturopathic supplements, and lifestyle changes compatible with Pacific Quest’s overall wellness model.

 Integrative psychiatry uses both conventional and complementary therapies to address individual treatment needs.
 Our psychiatrist, medical team, and primary therapist collaborate with the student and their family to develop personalized treatment plans to reduce symptoms and build self-efficacy strategies.

 Pacific Quest’s integrative psychiatric model allows for the therapeutic streamlining and optimization of medication regimens in a controlled setting.
 Our approach to medication incorporates a cautious philosophy that strives to avoid dependence, side effects, and the superficial management of symptoms.

 To reduce risk, support true health, and maximize time in residential care, we may recommend vitamins and/or supplements as part of our treatment recommendations.
 These are natural products with a very low risk of adverse effects or dependence that have scientific evidence of effectiveness.
 We evaluate and treat each case individually.

 We have the opportunity to work with the parents whose students have gone through the program and transitioned into long-term care.
 The parents consistently share that the experience at PQ was significant and enriching not only for their young person but the parents and ultimately the entire family.
 They feel supported and included throughout the experience and appreciate both the concepts as well as the practical tools they can practice and continue to use.